eliot-akira/png-compressor/readme.md

 ## Why

-It can be useful to encode data or application state into an image file for sharing easily - compared to JSON or ZIP format, which might not be possible to upload to a discussion forum.
+It can be useful to encode data or application state into an image file for sharing easily.
+Other formats like ZIP or JSON might be difficult to send by email or upload to a discussion forum.

 Such images are sometimes called "cartridges", referring to retro game ROM cards.